energietransitie/needforheat-generic-firmware/docs/deploying/device-preparation.md

 > Should you encounter issues you may try to replace `py -m esptool` in the above commands with `python -m esptool` or `esptool.py`

-After this command you should perform the full Twomes device preparation flow below:
+After this command you should perform the full NeedForHeat device preparation flow below:

 1. Upload firmware to the ESP32 device
 2. Find the device name and activation_token
-3. Register the device on the [Twomes server](https://github.com/energietransitie/twomes-backoffice-configuration) using the [Twomes API](https://github.com/energietransitie/twomes-backoffice-api)
+3. Register the device on the [NeedForHeat server](https://github.com/energietransitie/needforheat-server-configuration) using the [NeedForHeat API](https://github.com/energietransitie/needforheat-server-api)
 4. Generating a QR-code and print the QR_code<br>
 > For measurement devices that use the [M5Stack CoreInk](https://github.com/m5stack/M5-CoreInk), this last step can be skipped, since the firmware automatically displays the QR-code on the e-ink screen of the device.

 ## Step 1: Upload firmware to the ESP32 device

-1. Download the [binary release for your device](https://github.com/energietransitie/twomes-generic-esp-firmware/releases) and extract it to a directory of your choice.
+1. Download the [binary release for your device](https://github.com/energietransitie/needforheat-generic-firmware/releases) and extract it to a directory of your choice.
 2. Connect the device with a USB cable to the PC.
 3. If you used the device before, you shoud first [erase all persistenly stored data](#erase-all-persistenly-stored-data)
 4. Open a comand prompt in the directory you chose to download and extract the binary releases in and enter the following: